kinged007/telegram-summarizer/README.md

 - [ ] Add support for filtering messages by user or keyword
 - [ ] Implement message deduplication for cross-posted content
 - [ ] Add support for custom formatting of the summary output
+- [x] Support for Telegram usernames and the 'me' entity for easier chat identification